Best Trash Bags of 2021

 The simplehuman bags are the best we tested, provided they fit your trash can.
 That's an interesting qualification, right?
 Allow us to back up.
 Simplehuman makes a whole line of refuse bags, like many other manufacturers.
-The thing is, they make all their bags to work with their own branded trash cans; cans and bags are mated by a lettered size.
+Unlike others, they make all their bags to work with their own branded trash cans; cans and bags are mated by a lettered size.
 Any given lettered size has a volume and a shape.
 Two different letters might have the same or similar volume but different shapes.
-Simplehuman wants you to use their trash cans and bags together, but their bags can also also work well in other cans.
-Ascertaining which simplehuman model works for you can be a little tricky.
-We can tell you that "Size M" simplehuman bags work in at least some "tall kitchen" trash cans.
+Simplehuman wants you to use their trash cans and bags together, but their bags can also work well in other cans.
+Ascertaining which simplehuman model works for you can be a little tricky, but we can tell you that "Size M" simplehuman bags work in at least some "tall kitchen" trash cans.

 Once you get the correct size, the simplehuman brand bags are the best we tested.
 They are strong, resist odors better than the majority of the other bags we tested, and come packaged in a way that makes dispensing them neater and cleaner than any other option we tested.
-The biggest drawbacks are not being able to tell which size bag will work for your can, as well as their expense.
+Don't discount the ease of dispensing.
+These feed out of the packages neatly and one at a time.
+This is nice.
+The most significant drawbacks are not being able to tell which size bag will work for your can, as well as their expense.
 These bags are for the patient and discerning shopper; if you take the time to figure out what you need, you will be rewarded with high performance.

 Amazon's Solimo 13 gallon are simple and inexpensive.
 In the max-strength version of our tear resistance test, it stretched to the tester's maximum reach with 75 pounds before finally failing.
 This stretchy performance was unique and appreciated.
 Only larger bags with thicker plastic matched this particular performance.
 In a sealed-off "sniff test", this unscented Solimo bag model scored somewhere in the middle of our testing group.